willkg/markus/CONTRIBUTING.rst

 How to help
 ===========

-Markus is alpha-quality software.
-The API can change.
-I'd love to know how you use Markus and whether the API makes that easy or hard.
+Markus is used in production in a few places, but I'd love to know how you use Markus and how Markus' API works for you.
+Is it easy?
+Are there thing that are hard?

 If you encounter any bugs, please write up an issue in the issue tracker.